SRCF/docs/source/timeout/recommendations.rst

 * We ask you to avoid using cameras or setting webcam quality to "low", if possible

-  * Webcams generate a lot more load on our servers than pure autdio transmission.
+  * Webcams generate a lot more load on our servers than pure audio transmission.

   * When sharing your webcam, choose the "low quality" option in the dropdown menu